Round 4 reports will be published in summer 2019 (to view the Round 4 audit materials, please visit our Round 4 webpage).

 - Carer/Patient questionnaire (pdf)

-Data collection began in April 2010 and finished in August 2010, with exception of the observation module that began in January 2011 and concluded in April 2011.
+Data collection ran from April to August 2010, with exception of the observation module which ran from January - April 2011.

 Hospitals received local reports for the core audit in December 2010 and for the enhanced audit in March 2011.
 The national report was published in December 2011.